UWARG/computer-vision-python/STYLE.md

 ## Imports

+Import order:

+1. System-level modules: Anything that comes with Python by default
+2. Installed modules: Anything that requires `pip install`
+3. Local modules: Anything written by/for WARG (including submodules)

-Import system-level modules, then installed modules, then local modules.
-Separate each group with 1 blank line, with module names in alphabetical order within the group:
+Separate each group of imports with 1 blank line, with module names in alphabetical order within the group:

 ```python
 import os